||Check out the NESA Chess Blog!|

 Two sections will be arranged (given enough players), one USCF-rated, one unrated.
 Both sections are open to players of all ages, Adult & Scholastic.
 For the rated section, players must have:

-First, second and third prizes will be awarded to the top three winners in each section.
+First, second, and third prizes will be awarded to the top three winners in each section if there are a sufficient number of players to allow them.
+The usual minimum is six, with seven or more preferred.

-All players may stay after for NESA Parent's Night Out, 6-10 PM, at a 50% discount off the regular price ($25 for one child, $50 for a family of more than one child up to 4, with $10 for each additional child).
+All kids in a Saturday tournament may stay that evening for Weekend Warrior, held every Saturday 6-10 PM, at a 50% discount off the regular price ($25 for one child, $50 for a family of more than one child up to 4, with $10 for every additional child and $10 for every half-hour after 10:30 PM).

 Dr. Nicholas Sterling a Ph.D. in ancient Greek & Roman civilization from Brown University, is a lecturer of Greek and Roman literature at University of Rhode Island and has been an after-school instructor of chess at Kennedy-Longfellow School in Cambridge, and Math Mania and Stock Market Game with Newton Community Education.
 Dr. Sterling provides one-on-one chess tutoring and is a Tournament Director at the Waltham Chess Club.